jarbouvic/jarbouvic.github.io/_pages/about.md

 If you look further, you might read a few things I wrote since I was in college.
 Mostly personal stuff, random thoughts and the occasional rumbling.
 Don't look for something structured or meaningful, it's mostly a fragmented piece of myself hanging out in the interwebs.
 I keep it there because I'm sentimental and I wish to dedicate more time to blogging in the future.
 By the way, I'm french, so if some of it sounds french to you, well that's normal.

 I'd love hearing from you!
-If you want to share something on your mind or ask me a question, please send me an email at **jarbouvic at gmail dot com**.
+If you want to share something on your mind or ask me a question, please send me an email at [victor@jarbouvic.fr](mailto:victor@jarbouvic.fr).

 ### Things I love
 - Quiet.
 I love quiet.
 And music.
 This is what saves my soul.
 Leave me alone for a few hours, I'll love you for it.